neuronsimulator/nrn/docs/install/windows.md

 # Windows build

-How to make Neuron compilable in Windows.
+How to make NEURON compilable in Windows.

 ## Pre-requisites

 You need to follow the steps:

-### Step 1: (If installing neuron on a Windows Virtual Machine)
+### Step 1: (If installing NEURON on a Windows Virtual Machine)

 Create a new VM